 Any taxi driver in Chisinau would tell you that Dodon managed to win the presidential election in 2016 only because Plahotniuc allowed that to happen.
 “Dodon is a compromise figure for Plahotniuc, he gives Moscow an illusion that Moldova is in Russian hands,” Maia Sandu, a leader of the small pro-Western Party of Action and Solidarity.
 “The parliament has suspended the President five times during the last two years — Dodon does not have much power.”

 Forty-six-year-old Maia Sandu graduated from the John F. Kennedy School of Government at Harvard University.
-She was Moldova’s Minister of education in 2012-2015.
-Sandu’s party supports the idea of Moldova’s integration in E.U.
+She was Moldova’s minister of education in 2012-2015.
+Sandu’s party supports the idea of Moldova’s integration into the European Union.

 Sandu told The Daily Beast that the current government controlled by the ruling party is trying to discredit her and persecute her and her allies.
 “Plahotniuc used his power to start a criminal investigation against me and my partner in the liberal movement, Andrei Nastase, after we traveled to meet with European parliament members; his men blackmail, try to discredit me, by publicly saying that since I am not married and have no children, I cannot understand the society.”